Meet GPTQ medical educator, Dr Chris Briggs

-“Earlier on you see more acute care, but after a few years you get your own families and patients, and it’s really enjoyable being part of their lives.”
+“Earlier on you see more acute care, but after a few years you get your own families and patients, and it’s really rewarding being part of their lives.”

 As the father of two young children, Chris also values the flexibility general practice provides.

 “Most medical educators would say they get more out of it than they put into it.
 It’s great for your own education as you do have to stay up to date with things.
-But even more than that, I just really enjoy being in a room with other colleagues, whether they’re registrars or not, and hearing their stories.”
+But even more than that, I just really love being in a room with other colleagues and our registrars, and hearing their stories,” he says.